Isle-of-Wight-TSSC/IOWTSSC/dev/24cw/programme/programme.md

 Friday evening is a social night for a drink and a catch up in the clubhouse.

-Saturday we are heading out to Wight Military and Heritage Museum for a complimentary burger, etc. Drinks and snacks also available to purchase from the Churchill's Tea Room
+Saturday we are heading out to Wight Military and Heritage Museum for a complimentary burger, etc. Drinks and snacks also available to purchase from the Churchill's Tea Room.
+For reduced entrance of £9 please show your programme.
 (Please see Jo & Roxy on the day for your food ticket.)

 In the evening, Blue Venice will be providing music from 8.30pm, looking forward to having a boogie.